 According to a 2014 report by the National Association of REALTORS®, 16 percent of recent home buyers were single females, and 8 percent were single males.

-“For single people, there is concern of what will happen to their mortgage if something does happen in their life such as having a significant reduction in income or having a medical they can’t make a payment,” says Russ Williams, loan originator at Arbor Day Bank in Omaha.
+“For single people, there is the concern of what will happen to their mortgage if something does happen in their life such as having a significant reduction in income or having a medical they can’t make a payment,” says Russ Williams, loan originator at Arbor Day Bank in Omaha.

 The HomeReady mortgage program through Fannie Mae offers home buyers with limited funds for down payment and closing costs some great help such as flexibilities on credit and income sources, up to 97% financing.
 Still other programs offer 100% financing loan programs that are very flexible as well.